 If Carrier facilities are to be installed in a road reserve within the limits of a railway level crossing, the Carrier should also consult with the relevant rail infrastructure manager to attempt to reach agreement on any conditions for locating the facilities under or over the railway line(s).
-Some general guidance is provided in the current version of Australian Standard AS 4799, 'Installation of underground utility services and pipelines in railway reserves'.
+Some general guidance is provided in the current version of the Australian Standard AS 4799-2000 Installation of underground utility services and pipelines within railway boundaries.